FBI agents are masters of getting blood out of stones. Read on to learn how they do it.

 The difference between someone asking for a phone to call a mechanic and for you to fix their car for free is pretty stark, after all.

-That’s why FBI agents often redress their questioning as needing little chunks of help to try and tease key information out of interviewees.
+That’s why FBI agents often redress their questions as needing little chunks of help to try and tease key information out of interviewees.

-For example, rather than just asking big questions about a missing body, an agent will say that they need help from the person with regards to minor details.
+For example, rather than just asking big questions about a missing body, an agent will say that they need help from the person with regards to minor details, none of which seem important.

 Say that they need help finding someone’s missing son/daughter/wife etc. and that they (the person being questioned) are the only person who can help.

-The agent will go on into detail about how any small pieces of help wouldn’t incriminate the person (“you won’t get in any trouble”) but would mean a lot.
+The agent will go on into detail about how any small pieces of help wouldn’t incriminate the person (“you won’t get in any trouble”) but would help a lot.

 Naturally, your subject will be a little softer than that of the FBI agent, but asking for small chunks of help is the way to go.

 Don’t imagine that you’ll be able to qualify, demo and sell to a prospect in one go.
-Instead, have one clear objective for each call; one important piece of the puzzle you want to take away.
+Instead, have one clear objective for each call; one important piece of the puzzle you want to add to your picture.

-As long as you get each piece of the puzzle and answer to each of your key questions in your call, the prospect will duly move along in the pipeline.
+As long as you get an answer to each of the key questions in your call, the prospect will duly move along in the pipeline.
 Ask for too much in one go, however, and the prospect will close off to you.

 So if you’re guilty of having emailed or InMailed someone before with a sales pitch, think carefully about the above point: should you have just started with one question instead of jumping to the end of the pipeline?
-More than likely.
+The answer is yes.

 FBI agents do all they can to avoid arguments in order to look as balanced as possible.
-Disagreeing with the person being questioned will make them feel as though they can’t connect with the officer, and can also lead the officer to look egotistical in their eyes.
+Disagreeing with the person being questioned will make them feel as though they can’t connect with the officer, and can also lead to the agent looking egotistical.

-Instead of being confrontational, a good officer will work with whatever the person in question says, and instead of outright correcting them, will say “That’s an interesting point.
+Instead of being confrontational, a good agent will work with whatever the person in question says, and instead of outright correcting them, will say something along the lines of, “That’s an interesting point.
 Do you also think it could be that…?”

 Even if you know a customer or prospect is wrong about something, don’t correct them.
-Doing this will make you look like an egotistical know-it-all, even if they’re completely wrong about something.
+Doing this will make you look like a know-it-all, even if they’re completely wrong about something.

 Instead, start by letting them know that you understand their view.
-Don’t ramble on to try and change their frame of mind, instead, ask the right questions and have them change their own thinking.
+Don’t ramble on to try and change their frame of mind.
+Instead, ask the right questions and state cold, hard facts to have them change their own thinking.

 Probing this way will have them think out loud, which is far more telling and valuable to you in the long run.
 It also makes them feel that you care because you’re willing to listen to their opinion.